openafsfoundation/openafs-workshop.org/_pages/cfp.md

 title: "Call for Presentations"
 ---

-The 2024 OpenAFS Workshop is a community based effort to promote the stability and growth of the AFS distributed file system and related technologies.
+**Deadline: April 1, 2024**

-The workshop will be three half day workshops from 10:00am to 2:30pm Eastern time DATE, held virtually.
+The 2024 OpenAFS Workshop is a community based effort to promote the stability and growth of the OpenAFS distributed file system.

 We believe that all members of the AFS community have something valuable to share with others.
 We invite you to submit a session proposal to share your